Pairings and Icewine: How to Drink Icewine

 nfnblogj7.jpegTo many people around the world, Niagara’s claim to fame begins and ends with the stunning trio of waterfalls for which it is named.
 What other reason could there possibly be to travel to the Niagara region except to gaze upon such a majestic and unparalleled onslaught of water?

-Well, you could list the restaurants, festivals, biking, fireworks, parks system, and entertainment, but if you want to give a single, simple answer: icewine will suffice.
+Well, you could list the restaurants, festivals, biking, fireworks, parks system, and entertainment, but if you want to give a single, simple answer: Niagara’s award-winning icewine will suffice.
 Known as “liquid gold,” icewine is the crown jewel of Niagara’s viticulture in many ways.
 Delicate, delicious, and difficult to make, icewine is harvested during the winter months but easily enjoyed all year long — especially when you know what to serve it with.

 Cheese